 Outside the stadium is a raft of interesting Korean snacks and iced beer and soju (super-cheap Korean vodka) that you can take into the stadium with you.
 There are also more Burger King and KFC outlets, along with a Smoothie King, a Dominos, and a Dunkin Donuts.
 You are also welcome to bring anything from home that you might want inside the stadium.
 Umbrellas are a popular choice for protection from both the sun and the rain.

 The prices and proportions for food and drink are standard.
 Most meals are designed for two or three people at minimum.
-Cass and Hite are the available beers from GS25 and run at regular convenience shop prices - approximately 2000 won per can.
+Cass and Hite are the available beers from GS25 and run at regular convenience shop prices - approximately 2000 won (about $2 USD) per can.

 There is a pop-up food court between the stadium and subway after the game and it's worth stopping (if you can find a spot) for some jeon - the Korean chives-and-everything enormous pancake that you accompany with makgeolli, a fermented rice or wheat alcoholic drink that is pleasantly sour and absolutely refreshing when icy cold.